gymbridger/Bridgers-SVG-Logo-Maker/README.md

 ## Usage

-To run the SVG file, use the following command in the project's root directory: "node index"
+To run the SVG file, use the following command in the project's root directory: `node index`

 ## Credits